transdigiware/blockchain/howto/ibp-console-manage.md

 {: support}

 When you use the {{site.data.keyword.blockchainfull_notm}} Platform console, you might need to view logs to debug an issue.

+In addition to the console and node logs that are available in the customer clusters, {{site.data.keyword.IBM_notm}} keeps logs regarding {{site.data.keyword.cloud_notm}} account activity on the {{site.data.keyword.blockchainfull_notm}} Platform instance.
+These logs are not available in customer clusters or their containers.
+If you need these service management logs, open a support ticket.
+{: note}

 ### Viewing your console logs
 {: #ibp-console-manage-console-logs}